missionpossiblepartnership/mpp-shared-code/README.md

 ### Installation from source

-To install MPP-SHARED-CODE from source you will need the dependencies, and in the mpp-aluminium-model folder execute:
+To install MPP-SHARED-CODE from source you will need the dependencies, and in the mppshared folder execute:

 ```bash
 python setup.py install